finos/rune-dsl/documentation/rosetta-modelling-component.md

 annotation deprecated: <"Marks a type, function or enum as deprecated and will be removed/replaced.">
 ```

-An annotation can be added to a Rosetta Type or attribute by enclosing the name of the annotation in square brackets
+An annotation can be added to a Rosetta Type or attribute by enclosing the name of the annotation in square brackets.

 ## Meta-Data and Reference

 ### Purpose

 The `metadata` annotation allows the declaration of a set of meta-data qualifiers that can be applied to types and attributes.
-By default Rosetta includes several metadata annotations
+By default Rosetta includes several metadata annotations.

 ``` Haskell
 annotation metadata: